Kaaykun/AdventOfCode/README.md

 ## Overview

 This repository houses my Python solutions to the Advent of Code challenges.
-Each day's challenge has its own notebook named `day_xx` where `xx` represents the day number.
-Inside the data directory, you'll find the provided puzzle input and additional resources.
+Each day's challenge has its own folder named inside the respective year's collection named `day_xx` where `xx` represents the date.
+Each day contains a `.py` (solution code) and a `.txt` (puzzle input) file.
+When required, a second `.txt` can be found, which is a testing subset of the input given in the puzzle description on the AOC website.

 ## Disclaimer